The Neighbors: Income

 another with a higher average income, and this helps us understand the

 conditions and character of a neighborhood.

 The neighbors in the Washington St / Barben Ave neighborhood in Watertown are middle-income, making it a moderate income neighborhood.

 NeighborhoodScout's exclusive analysis reveals that this neighborhood has

-is a lower rate of childhood poverty than is found in 60.2%
+line, this neighborhood has a higher rate of childhood poverty than 68.2%

 The Neighbors: Occupations